Flash Friday 23/10: Joshua Wong, talking heads and the humble FOI

 Understanding the justice system

 First comes the crime itself.
-While a criminal act may have been committed, it’s always safer to ‘allege’ a crime has been committed until someone has been convicted.
+While a criminal act may have been committed, until someone is convicted you can only 'allege' a crime has been committed.

 "It's not what you know, it's what you can prove in court"

-When a person is arrested, the case against them becomes what’s known as ‘legally active’.
+When a person is arrested, the case against them becomes what's known as 'active'.
+You’ll hear this referred to as proceedings being active.
 This means reporting restrictions apply and you have to be careful not to influence any future trial.

 At this point, it's important that only the facts of a case are reported.
 Never imply guilt or use words that imply it, such as 'perpetrator'.